Civic Tokens

 Civic tokens are temporary access tokens that grant permission to use your Civic Nexus MCP servers from external services.
 They are:- Profile-scoped: Each token is tied to a specific Civic Nexus profile (toolkit)

-- Time-limited: Tokens expire after 30 days
+- Time-limited: Tokens expire after a configurable period (up to 30 days)

 - Secure: Tokens use industry-standard OAuth 2.0 token exchange (RFC 8693)